ChrisWiegman/chriswiegman.com/content/posts/2009-03-01-5-lessons-new-web-developers-should-learn.md

 As developers we must remember our goal is to turn out the highest quality product we possibly can.
 To do so requires the use of numerous techniques many or which have already been perfected.
 As you’re starting out don’t be afraid to use other’s code where applicable.
 Not only can it save you time but as you work with the code you will learn from it as well.

 Also, in many cases getting ideas from another source and incorporating those ideas into your own site can help your users understand your work better.
-For instance if you’re building a blog, starting with a common platform such as <a href="http://www.wodpress.org" target="_blank" rel="noopener noreferrer">WordPress</a> can provide a level of familiarity to your users that will translate even across the wide variety of themes that can be utilized by the product.
+For instance if you’re building a blog, starting with a common platform such as [WordPress](http://www.wodpress.org) can provide a level of familiarity to your users that will translate even across the wide variety of themes that can be utilized by the product.

 One caution here however is don’t take someone’s work and try to pass it off as your own.
 Instead, make sure you have permission to use the code (in most cases PHP code is posted so you can use it) and then make sure you give credit back to the author!
 As your skills progress perhaps they will then return the favor to you.